JadeMin/aterbot/README.md

 # Aternos AFKBot ✨
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](/LICENSE)
 ### This AFK Bot will keep your Aternos server alive 24/7.
-#### If you having any problems or errors with this, please let me know by creating an Issue.
+#### If you having any problems or errors, please let me know by creating an Issue.
 <br/>

 # Let's Get Started!